RobertElderSoftware/roberteldersoftwarediff/README.md

 by itself to see what the currently active code page is.
 By default it is usually 437, which displays a very limited number of characters.

 In addition, you will need to set the console font to one that can display these exotic characters.
 I have found 'Lucida Console' to be a fairly good chose that is available on most platforms.
-Keep in mind that printing unicode characters is not well supported in general in Windows terminals, and I have encountered a number of rendering issues related to this.
+Keep in mind that printing unicode characters is not well supported in general in Windows terminals, and I have encountered a number of rendering bugs on Windows that appear to be out of my control.

 Finally, depending on your version of Windows, you may need to install additional language packs or change your location or language settings in the control panel in order to actually see all of the various exotic language characters in your terminal.